how-to-firebase/full-stack-firebase/cloud-firestore/security-rules.md

   write false;
 }
 ```
+> ***Note:***
+> Your Cloud Functions and authorized Node.js servers have full read/write access to the entire database, regardless of security rules.

-But most apps need to write conditions, so security rules have a JavaScript-inspired DSL (domain-specific language) for defining those conditions.
+But most apps need write conditions, so security rules have a similar-to-JavaScript DSL (domain-specific language) for defining those conditions.

-First off, we're going to need variables.

 ### Wildcard variables